Dereila Nature Inn >> Lagoon Trail >> Living Waters

 This California Sea Lion, Zalophus californianus, also spends much time migrating up and down the west coast of North America.

-Six-rayed Sea Star
+Six-rayed Sea Star Purple Sea Star

-Some prefer to be in the sea but the changing tides leave many of them exposed to the elements and predators.
+Some creatures prefer to be in the sea but the changing tides leave many of them exposed to the elements and predators.

 These beautiful sea stars can be deadly predators themselves, feeding on mussels and barnacles which they ply apart with their tube feed.